13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Solutions)

 Disinfect the pot or use a fresh pot to repot the plant in fresh, loose, free-draining soil.

 Do not water the plant and keep it dry for some time before resuming watering.
-Read more on how to treat root-rot in houseplants.

 Therefore, there is no water for the plant to take up to the leaves.
 The leaves loss their stiffness, they wilt and droop.

 Check the bottom of the pot for roots growing through the drainage hole.
 Repot the plant into a pot one size larger than the current one.
-Take a look at these Self Watering Planters with Drainage Hole on Amazon.
+Take a look at these self watering planters with drainage hole on Amazon.

+Too much water in the soil reduces the oxygen concentration in the rootzone which causes the roots to die.
 If the roots die, they cannot take up water to the upper parts of the plant including the stems and leaves.
 These parts lose their firmness, which causes the leaves to wilt and droop downwards.

 Bloodleaf Plant, Iresine herbstii

-Therefore, water lost by the leaves cannot be replaced.
-Thus, the leaves lose their turgity, they wilt, become floopy and droopy.
+Underwatering Bloodleaf Plant implies that there is too little moisture in the soil, thus it cannot be taken up to the leaves and other parts.
+Therefore, water lost by the leaves cannot be replaced causing the leaves to lose their turgity, they wilt and become floopy and droopy.

 11. Low Humidity